Edited July 3rd 2017

 Posca pens look like markers, but they use acrylic paint instead of ink.
 I’m much better with a pen than I am with a brush so I bought a box straight away.
 I got a box of 15 fine point (PC-3M) pens from Amazon for about $23.
 I later got a big chunky black pen (PC-8K), and a set of extra fine (PC-1M).
 They’re perfect for me, I couldn’t be happier that such things exist.

 The enclosure for this pedal already has a coat of yellow gloss on it.
 I noticed that some of the colours took better than others.
 The black in particular didn’t like the glossy finish, and I had to disguise the edges of the mountains with other colours.
 Unfortunately the face took a couple of attempts, and largely painting over previous attempts.
 This bit didn’t turn out as well as I’d hoped, but that’s what experiments are for.
+It’s a good idea to use 1500 grit on enclosures that has a gloss finish.
+I’ve tried this since and it works well.
+Also, see future posts about using primers!

 I gave the pedal a quick coat with this stuff (It’s about $8 on Amazon).

 I just gave it the once over, then sat it to dry on the radiator overnight.
 The next morning I gave it a scratch with my fingernail, which it survived, but when I scratched it with the metal bit of my pen, the paint underneath came off, so obviously one coat isn’t enough.
-Also, when I sprayed it, there had been a little dust in the box, they spray kicked it up and it got deposited on the pedal.
+Also, when I sprayed it, there had been a little dust in the box, the spray kicked it up and it got deposited on the pedal.

 I could get rid of a little bit of this before giving it a second coat, but some of it is in there forever.
 Never mind, lesson learned.
 It’s fine for my pedalboard.